Astronomers just discovered a comet that could be brighter than most stars when we see it next year. Or will it? | Entertainment

 In fact, this new comet seems to tick all the boxes.
 It appears to have a sizeable nucleus, making it brighter (bright enough to be discovered so far from the Sun).
 It is destined to have a very close encounter with our star.
 And, the kicker, it will then pass almost directly between Earth and the Sun, approaching within 70 million kilometres of us just two weeks after perihelion (the closest approach to the Sun).
 The closer a comet comes to Earth, the brighter it will appear to us.

 Put that together, and you have a recipe for a comet that could shine as brightly as the brightest stars.
 Some forecasts are even more bullish, suggesting it could be up to a hundred times brighter still!
-The curse of prediction Predicting how newly discovered comets will behave is a dangerous game.
+Predicting how newly discovered comets will behave is a dangerous game.
 Some may be spectacular, while others fizzle.

 Take, for example, comet Kohoutek, in 1973.
 Like Tsuchinshan-ATLAS, Kohoutek was discovered unusually far from the Sun, moving on an orbit that swung close to our star.
 Cue the hype.
 Astronomers promised the public “the comet of the century”, predicting Kohoutek could become bright enough to see in broad daylight.